StackVista/stackstate-docs/use/concepts/health-state.md

 StackState monitors compute a health state based on a configured algorithm that combines and processes the 4T data collected by StackState.
 Health states computed this way are bound to topology elements using health synchronization.

-Existing StackPacks will provide StackState monitors out of the box.
+Existing StackPacks will offer StackState monitors out of the box.

 * [How to manage monitors](/use/checks-and-monitors/manage-monitors.md)
 * [About StackState monitors](../checks-and-monitors/monitors.md)